 Introduction

-***
+There is a consensus that the construction and maintenance of large distributed software systems would greatly benefit from the existence of explicitly stated architectural principles.
+Such principles should provide techniques and approaches to deal with adapting the software to its environment evolutionary changes, and to govern its structure and its dynamic behavior according to such changes.
+Among the challenges is to find rigorous methods to support the dynamics of distributed software systems engineering which is always open to change.

 The transformation algorithm presented in this paper extends the one developed by Bochmann’s work in [1].
 Originally, the algorithm presented in [1] was dedicated to deriving component designs from global service and workflow specifications.
 This paper is mainly concerned with the dynamic change of global requirements specification of a distributed system where the system activities are seen as collaborations among several components [2,3].

+*** text from [1]

 Various notations have been proposed for defining the global requirement models for a distributed application system.
 We mention in particular UML Activity Diagrams, Use Case Maps (UCM), the Process Definition Language (XPDL) of the Workflow Management Coalition, the Business Process Execution Language (BPEL), and the Web Services Choreography Description Language (WS-CDL) developed by W3C.
 These different notations contain many common concepts, but also show important differences.
 They all have in common that the overall workflow behavior can be decomposed into several sub-activities, and further into sub-sub-activities.
 Most of these notations assume that the basic (primitive) activities in this behavior decomposition are activities that are allocated to a single system component within the architectural design of the system.
 However, for many of distributed applications, the basic building blocks of the behavior are activities that are actually collaborations between several system components, for instance a service operation between a client and a server.